uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 At this point, we need to now distinguish between algorithms that are essentially usable, and algorithms that will take billions of year to finish running, even with a small input such as 100 values.

-Computer Scientists call an algorithm “intractable” if it would take a completely unreasonable amount of time to run on reasonably sized inputs.
+Computer Scientists call an algorithm "intractable" if it would take a completely unreasonable amount of time to run on reasonably sized inputs.
 Permutation sort is a good example of an intractable algorithm.
 The term "intractable" is used a bit more formally in computer science; it's explained in the next section.

 But the *problem* of sorting items into order is not intractable - even though the Permutation sort algorithm is intractable,  there are lots of other efficient and not-so-efficient algorithms that you could use to solve a sorting problem in a reasonable amount of time:  quick sort, merge sort, selection sort, even bubble sort!
 However, there are some problems in which the ONLY known algorithm is one of these intractable ones.
 Problems in this category are known as *intractable problems*.